-Name Age Board Committees Positions Board Member Since Chun Ki Hong 52 President, Chief Executive Officer and Chairman of the Board 2000 Thomas F. Lagatta 55 Audit and Compensation Director 2006 Claude M. Leglise 57 Audit and Nominating and Corporate Governance Director 2011 Alan H. Portnoy 67 Audit and Nominating and Corporate Governance (Chair) and Compensation Director 2004
+Name Age Board Committees Positions Board Member Since

+Chun Ki President, Chief Executive

+Hong 53 Officer and Chairman 2000

+Charles F.

+Cargile 49 Audit Committee (Chair) Director 2013

+Thomas F.

+Lagatta 56 Audit and Compensation (Chair) Director 2006

+Claude M. Audit and Nominating and

+Leglise 58 Corporate Governance Director 2011

+Alan H. Nominating and Corporate

+Portnoy 68 Governance (Chair) Director 2004

+Blake A.

+Welcher 52 Compensation Director 2013

 Chun Ki Hong is one of the founders of Netlist and has been our president and chief executive officer and a director since our inception.
 Mr. C.K.
 Hong assumed the title of chairman of the Board of Directors in January 2004.
 From September 2000 to September 2001, Mr. C.K.
 Hong served as president and chief operating officer of Infinilink Corporation, a DSL equipment company.
 Mr. C.K.
 Hong assisted us on a part-time basis until his departure from Infinilink, at which time he assumed full-time responsibilities with us.
 From July 1998 until September 2000, Mr. C.K.
 Hong served as Executive Vice President of Viking Components, Inc., a memory subsystems manufacturing company.
 From November 1997 to June 1998, he was General Manager of Sales at LG Semicon Co., Ltd., a public semiconductor manufacturing company in South Korea.
 From April 1992 to October 1997, Mr. C.K.
 Hong served as Director of Sales at LG Semicon America, Incorporated, a subsidiary of LG.
 From December 1983 to March 1992, Mr. C.K.
 Hong held various management positions at LG Subsidiaries in South Korea.
 Mr. C. K. Hong received his B.S. in economics from Virginia Commonwealth University and his M.S. in technology management from Pepperdine University's Graduate School of Management.
-As one of our founders, Mr. C.K.
-Hong brings to the Board extensive knowledge of the organization and our market.
+As one of our founders and as our chief executive officer, Mr. C.K.
+Hong brings to the Board extensive knowledge of our organization and our market.